syncfusion-content/uwp-docs/uwp/Bullet-Graph/Orientation.md

 ---
 layout: post
-title: Orientation in UWP Bullet Graph control | Syncfusion
+title: Orientation in UWP Bullet Graph | Syncfusion®
-description: Learn here all about Orientation support in Syncfusion UWP Bullet Graph (SfBulletGraph) control and more.
+description: Orientation in the UWP Bullet Graph allows you to display the graph in horizontal or vertical layouts based on application requirements.
 platform: uwp
 control: SfBulletGraph
 documentation: ug
 ---

-# Orientation in UWP Bullet Graph (SfBulletGraph)
+# Orientation in UWP Bullet Graph

 By default, the orientation of SfBulletGraph is horizontal.
 It can be customized by using the [`Orientation`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.BulletGraph.SfBulletGraph.html#Syncfusion_UI_Xaml_BulletGraph_SfBulletGraph_Orientation) property respectively.